 Acting Assistant Professor

 Professor of the Practice

-See Academic affairs handbook Stanford school of medicine for information regarding other teaching titles in the School of Medicine.
+See Stanford School of Medicine Faculty Handbook for information regarding other teaching titles in the School of Medicine.

 All individuals who teach a course for credit at Stanford University in a staff or volunteer position must have a professorial appointment, an Academic Staff (Teaching) appointment, or an Other Teaching Staff appointment approved for the quarter or term in which the course is offered.
 Individuals appointed as Academic Staff (Teaching) or as Other Teaching Staff are not members of the professoriate or the Academic Council.